Nino Cipri: Awards and honors

-Cipri's first short story collection Homesick won the Dzanc Short Fiction Collection Prize and was a finalist for the World Fantasy and Shirley Jackson Awards.
-Their novella Finna is a finalist for the 2021 Nebula Award for Best Novella, Hugo Award for Best Novella, Locus Award for Best Novella, and Lambda Literary Award for Transgender Fiction.
+Cipri's first short story collection Homesick won the Dzanc Short Fiction Collection Prize and was a finalist for the World Fantasy Award and Shirley Jackson Award.
+Their novella Finna became finalist for the 2021 Nebula Award for Best Novella, Hugo Award for Best Novella, and Lambda Literary Award for Transgender Fiction, and was nominated for the Locus Award for Best Novella.